ettoremessina/function-fitting/one-variable-function/README.md

 Please visit [here](https://computationalmindset.com/en/machine-learning/common-tools-for-function-fitting.html) for details.

 ## SVR
-[svr](./svr) contains contains a set of Python examples to call the Support Vector Regressor wrapper in order to fit real-valued scalar functions of one real-valued variable using SVR.
+[svr](./svr) contains a set of Python examples to call the Support Vector Regressor wrapper in order to fit real-valued scalar functions of one real-valued variable using SVR.

 Please visit [here](https://computationalmindset.com/en/machine-learning/fitting-with-configurable-svr.html) for details.